-- reconfiguring a lot for a community title scheme creating 1 or more vacant lots; or - material change of use for 2 or more sole on use of the sole of the same lot, or within the same community titles scheme; or material change of use for a Tourist park(84) with accommodation in the form of caravans or tents; or material change of use for outdoor sales(54), outdoor processing or outdoor storage where involving combustible materials. ii. iii. - iv.
+- the development is for, or incorporates: а. - reconfiguring a lot for a community title scheme creating 1 or more vacant lots; or i. - material change of use for 2 or more sole control park (84) with accommodation in the form of caravans or tents; or material change of use for a Tourist park (84), with accommodation in the form of caravans or tents; or material change of use for outdoor sales (54), outdoor processing or outdoor storage where involving combustible materials. ii. iii. - iv.

-none of the following exceptions apply: b.
+none of the following exceptions apply: b